-The following are an article penned by wanxi398 who witnessed the Tiananmen Incident 1989 and the English translation.
-Photos are added by Fish.
+The following is an article penned by wanxi398 who witnessed the Tiananmen Incident in 1989.
+English translation by Fish.

 When the Tiananmen Incident occurred, I was just eight-year-old.
 Although it is an age too young to be able to comprehend complicated matters, I was however aware of what was going on in the world around me.

 I remember many schools were shut down for over a month, and we kids considered it to be the best thing happened in the whole event.
 After I came to the West, over the years, I tried to understand the true nature of the incident that I witnessed as a child.

 According to the credible definition of martial law, it is a system of rules that takes effect when the military is in control of the normal administration of justice, which can be declared in situations that may result in grave consequences for national security and law enforcement, such as in face of an external military threat, a violent street riot, a major natural disaster or serious political crisis.
 Any legitimate government in any nation has a legal right to declare martial law in a state of emergency.